bioinfo-core-BGU/neatseq-flow/docs/source/Installation_guide.rst

 NeatSeq-Flow GUI is also installed on the Linux computer/cluster, but it is possible to access it from a Windows computer through a Windows X server.

-NeatSeq-Flow can be installed in one of two ways:
+NeatSeq-Flow can be installed in one of the following ways:

-#.
-Installation using an **installation script** (recommended)
+#. :ref:`install_with_script` (recommended)
-#.
-Installation using **Conda**
+#. :ref:`install_with_conda`
-#.
-Installation without Conda.
+#. :ref:`install_no_conda`

 **Conda** allows easy installation of NeatSeq-Flow in one go.
-For selected workflows, as well as for the NeatSeq-Flow tutorials, we also provide entire Conda environments which include NeatSeq-Flow with all necessary analysis programs.
+For selected workflows, as well as for the NeatSeq-Flow tutorial, we also provide entire Conda environments which include NeatSeq-Flow with all necessary analysis programs (see `NeatSeq-Flow Workflows <https://neatseq-flow3.readthedocs.io/projects/neatseq-flow3-modules/en/latest/#neatseq-flow-workflows>`_.

-..
-Users wishing to install NeatSeq-Flow with conda need miniconda2.

-..
-For users wishing to install NeatSeq-Flow without conda, the requirements are: git; pip; pyyaml and bunch python packages; and the specific analysis programs needed for the desired workflow.

-..
-For accessing NeatSeq-Flow GUI from Windows, it is recommended to install a Windows X server such as MobaXterm.

 .. _install_with_script:

-Install NeatSeq-Flow **with installation script**
+Install NeatSeq-Flow with **installation script**
 =================================================================

 You can install NeatSeq-Flow and all it's dependencies in one go with a provided bash script.